desihub/redrock/README.rst

     git clone https://github.com/desihub/redrock-archetypes.git

 In summary, the archetypes method uses a combination of physical galaxy spectra and Legendre polynomials to construct a new set of templates and then solve for the coefficients using the bounded value least square method for a few redshifts defined by ``--nminima``.
-The method solves for the coefficients of the Legendre polynomials in each camera (b, r, z cameras of desi, ``--per-camera`` keyword is introduced for that).
-Another argument is ``--prior_sigma``, which can be prescribed to add a prior while solving for the coefficients (e.g. ``--prior_sigma 0.1``).
+The method solves for the coefficients of the Legendre polynomials in each camera (b, r, z cameras of desi, ``--archetype-legendre-percamera`` keyword is introduced for that).
+Another argument is ``--archetype-legendre-prior``, which can be prescribed to add a prior while solving for the coefficients (e.g. ``--archetype-legendre-prior 0.1``).
 If ``-deg_legendre 0`` is provided, the method will only use archetypes to fit the spectra; no Legendre polynomials will be used.
+Note that a single ``--archetypes-legendre`` flag activates all other archetype and legendre-related flags with default values.
+If you do not want to use default values, you should separately provide those arguments without the ``--archetypes-legendre`` flag.

 Example run::

-    rrdesi -i <spectra_file> --archetypes <archetype_dir or archetype_file> -o <output_file> -d <details_file.h5> -deg_legendre 2 --nminima 9 --per-camera
+    rrdesi -i <spectra_file> --archetypes <archetype_dir or archetype_file> --archetypes-legendre -o <output_file> -d <details_file.h5>

 **3) Archetypes + Nearest neighbours (in chi2 space) approach**::